 It’s also a good idea to have a plan of how you will deal with a case of lice, especially as they can very easily spread to the rest of the family quickly.
 Some folks prefer to use medicated shampoos to treat this problem.
 Although if you don’t want all those nasty chemical all over you and your kids you can attend a clinic such as The Lice Place that use manual methods to curtail the infection.
 Something that can actually be more effective than using a pesticide bases shampoo anyway.

 Of course, sometimes a situation is a little more serious than just a bad day.
 I’m talking about bullying here, and while it’s not fun to think about it’s much better to be prepared for how you will deal with the situation than just hope it won’t happen.

-With this in mind if you have a concern that other children are stepping over your child’s boundaries it’s is best to call a parent-teacher conference and discuss it with the school.
-The reason being that by working together you will are much more likely to reach a successful conclusion in the shortest possible time and improve things for your child.
+With these tips in mind, if you have a concern that other children are stepping over your child’s boundaries, it is best to call a parent-teacher conference and discuss it with the school.
+By working together you will be more likely to reach a successful conclusion in the shortest possible time to improve things for your child.